jspm/jspm-cli/docs/api.md

 });
 ```

-Set the `inject` option to inject the bundle tree into the configuration file.
+Set the `injectConfig` option to inject the bundle tree into the configuration file.

 ### unbundle() -> Promise()